yecdev/wry/README.md

 In order to use the pipe to move between YEC and WRY-on-BSC, there is a one-time sign-up fee of 1 YEC.
 (Moving between YEC and WRY-on-ETH will require a separate, one-time sign-up fee).

+1. Send exactly 1 YEC to:

+    **ys1kpp93lx90u6fy5uge6gwshedude8dyrw45h9zh727wlg5dp4xau7llkcgr3qj2udnjejks6c9nh**

-1. Send exactly 1 YEC to **ys1kpp93lx90u6fy5uge6gwshedude8dyrw45h9zh727wlg5dp4xau7llkcgr3qj2udnjejks6c9nh** and in the memo put your shielded YEC address (beginning with "ys") followed by your BSC address.
+    and in the memo put your shielded YEC address (beginning with "ys") followed by your BSC address.
 The addresses should be separated by whitespace. **The YEC address must begin with "ys" and should come first.**

     Example memo: